 The 1/6 Micro Gravity Chair.

-Named quite simply after the mathematic equation of the moons gravitational pull, which is 1/6 that of the Earth’s, the Micro Gravity Trainer is essentially a huge baby bouncer that is designed to give potential astronauts a realistic idea of what it is like to walk in reduced gravity, and it was simply one of the most joyous experiences ever!
-I was put through my paces trying a range of different movement techniques over a simulated lunar landscape, but if the multi axis trainer was fun, this was pure unadulterated joy!
+Named quite simply after the mathematic equation of the moons gravitational pull, which is 1/6 that of the Earth’s, the Micro Gravity Trainer is essentially a huge baby bouncer that is designed to give potential astronauts a realistic idea of what it is like to walk in reduced gravity, and it was simply one of the most joyous experiences I have ever had!
+I was put through my paces trying a range of different movement techniques over a simulated lunar landscape, but if the multi axis trainer was fun, this was pure joy distilled down to its essence!

 And it is here I have to apologise to the awesome trainers at Space Camp, who have the patience of absolute saints for putting up with me grinning like a schoolboy and trying to bounce as high as possible when we should have been going through the extremely serious process of learning specific body movements and steps to make low gravity walking easier.
 I have no doubt that if I was actually in space I would be floating off to Mars as we speak!

-It is a good job then that we were also given a little bit of training on how to operate in the vacuum of space too!
+It is a good job then that we were also given a little bit of training on how to operate in the vacuum of space if that ever happened too!

 Extra Vehicular Activity.